tobiasschoch/robsurvey/inst/doc/doc_comparison.md

 ## 4 Summary and conclusions

-In this paper, we studied the behavior of the methods `svyreg_huber` and `svyreg_huberGM` in package `robsurvey` with other implementations.
+In this paper, we studied the behavior of the methods `svyreg_huberM` and `svyreg_huberGM` in package `robsurvey` with other implementations.
 We restricted attention to studying the methods for four well-known datasets.
 For all datasets under study, our implementations